Promoting British Values at Erdington Academy

-At Erdington Academy, we encourage all students to be proud of British heritage and we strive to model the importance of our shared British Values through our provision.
+At Erdington Academy, we strive to model the importance of our shared British Values.

 Across the curriculum we promote the fundamental British Values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 Although these are the key fundamental British values, we feel that there is more to being British, and we therefore ensure we teach a full and rounded curriculum that prepared students for life in modern Britain.